pggalaviz/pggalaviz/_posts/2017-06-02-bye-google.md

 now.
 I just don't like the way this company is doing things and I value my privacy.

-There are a lot of steps besides these to secure our privacy online (and offline), and I think people should be aware and give the importance it needs, especially when many of our life is spent on the web.
+There are a lot of steps besides these to secure our privacy online (and offline), and I think people should be aware and give the importance it needs, especially when a big part of our life is spent on the web.